zengzengzenghuy/Safe-on-Hashi-App/README.md

-# Safe on Hashi -UI
+# Safe on Hashi App

 ## Running the app